 Following graduation, Daugaard attended law school at Northwestern University in Chicago, Illinois.
 During law school, he held jobs as a bus driver, law clerk, and security guard.
 After earning his law degree in 1978, Daugaard passed the Illinois bar exam and worked in the Chicago area for three years.

 Daugaard moved back to South Dakota in 1981 to marry his high school girlfriend, Linda Schmidt.
 Two years later, they purchased the Daugaard family farmsite where, over the next year, they built their own home.
 Their children Laura, Sara, and Chris are the fourth generation of Daugaards to live on the family farm.
-Dennis and Linda also have four grandchildren, Henry, Stella, Elizabeth, and Greta.
+Dennis and Linda also have four grandchildren, Henry, Stella, Elizabeth, Greta, and Madeleine.

 From 1981 to 1990, Daugaard worked for what is now US Bank in Sioux Falls.
 Daugaard was ultimately promoted to vice president, and was responsible for trust administration and new business development in eastern South Dakota.

 In 1990, Daugaard left the bank to become the Development Director of the Children's Home Foundation, the fundraising arm of Children's Home Society of South Dakota.
 Daugaard worked for 12 years in that position.
 In 2002, he became Executive Director of Children's Home Society of South Dakota.
 Daugaard left Children's Home Society on October 31, 2009 to focus full-time on his campaign for governor.

 Daugaard became involved in politics in 1996 when he was elected to the state Legislature.
 He was re-elected by wide margins in 1998 and 2000.
 His legislative record was particularly focused on protecting children and helping the disabled.

 In June 2002, Mike Rounds selected Daugaard to be his running mate as the Republican nominee for lieutenant governor.
 The Rounds/Daugaard team was elected in 2002 and reelected in 2006.
 As lieutenant governor, Daugaard served as president of the Senate, was instrumental in the creation of the SD Ellsworth Development Authority, and was a leader of the SD Honor Flight program.